dotnet/docs-maui/docs/user-interface/controls/tableview.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-tableview)

-The .NET Multi-platform App UI (.NET MAUI) `TableView` displays a table of scrollable items that can be grouped into sections.
-A `TableView` is typically used for displaying items where each row has a different appearance, such as presenting a table of settings.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.TableView> displays a table of scrollable items that can be grouped into sections.
+A <xref:Microsoft.Maui.Controls.TableView> is typically used for displaying items where each row has a different appearance, such as presenting a table of settings.

-While `TableView` manages the appearance of the table, the appearance of each item in the table is defined by a `Cell`. .NET MAUI includes five cell types that are used to display different combinations of data, and you can also define custom cells that display any content you want.
+While <xref:Microsoft.Maui.Controls.TableView> manages the appearance of the table, the appearance of each item in the table is defined by a `Cell`. .NET MAUI includes five cell types that are used to display different combinations of data, and you can also define custom cells that display any content you want.

-`TableView` defines the following properties:
+<xref:Microsoft.Maui.Controls.TableView> defines the following properties:

 - `Intent`, of type `TableIntent`, defines the purpose of the table on iOS.
 - `HasUnevenRows`, of type `bool`, indicates whether items in the table can have rows of different heights.
 The default value of this property is `false`.
-- `Root`, of type `TableRoot`, defines the child of the `TableView`.
+- `Root`, of type `TableRoot`, defines the child of the <xref:Microsoft.Maui.Controls.TableView>.
 - `RowHeight`, of type `int`, determines the height of each row when `HasUnevenRows` is `false`.

 The `HasUnevenRows` and `RowHeight` properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The value of the `Intent` property helps to define the `TableView` appearance on iOS only.
+The value of the `Intent` property helps to define the <xref:Microsoft.Maui.Controls.TableView> appearance on iOS only.
 This property should be set to a value of the `TableIntent` enumeration, which defines the following members:

 - `Menu`, for presenting a selectable menu.
 - `Settings`, for presenting a table of configuration settings.